samathaluca/fallen/README.md

 # CHANGE IS GOOD

+## Aim
-## App to help connect addicts who want to recover.
+Create an App to help connect addicts (users) who want to recover with stories from addicts who have recovered (user/contributors).

-## Key.
-1. Users - people suffering from addiction and looking for solutions
-2. Contributors- people who are recovering from addiction and have some methods to suggest as a means to recover.

-The aim of this project was to create an app which presents the user with stories similar to their own from people who have found a solution.
+The term addict is used to describe the user who has a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.
+The different types of addiction included currently are:
+1. Alcohol
+2. Prescription drugs
+3. Illegal drugs
+4. Food
+5. Sex/Porn
+6. Gambling
+7. Exercise
+8. Obsession with health
+9. Attention
+10. Physical self harm
+11. Toxic relationships
+12. Violence
+13. Social Media
+14. Gaming
+15. Spending
+16. Horoscopes/Psychics
+17. Chatlines
+18. Fantasy
+19. Gossip/Drama
+20. Materialism/Image
+21. Other

+## Key value and who benefits from the development of this app- What is the point?

+1. Help users looking for solutions to see stories of those who have recovered.
+Gain hope from human connection and a sense of community.
+2. Help User/contributors (people who have some methods to suggest as a means to recover) stay connected while remembering how bad it was to prevent relapse.
+In 12 step recovery it this an essential part of maintaining good mental health and sobriety.
+A recent VR study proved that helping a crying child, even in a virtual environment, improves resistant depression.
+Helping others is very good for mental health.
+This app will provide a forum for  user/contributors helping others and for those on 12 step programs to do step 12.
+3. With social services, the police force, emergency services, criminal justice system and the NHS all suffering from critically low levels of funding, attempting to gather data that may be useful in an open source method may eventually help alleviate the strain.
+Addicts are a huge drain on all our resources but many of the treatments available currently do not work well.
+Any useful information collected by this app is destined to be included in a report that will be made available without any cost to any of the services who may be helped by it.

+##WHY the idea?

 The idea came from the milestone3 project guideline which suggested we make an app which stores recipes.
 The automatic thought is to develop an app which stores cooking recipes but the term recipe can apply to other structured methods.

-Having myself volunteered helping alcoholics, drug addicts and sex/love addicts for alomst 20 years, I know that the current treatments in place do not work for the majority of people.
+Having myself volunteered helping alcoholics, drug addicts and sex/love addicts for almost 20 years, I know that the current treatments in place do not work for the majority of people.
-New approaches are necessary and the gathering of data is currently not independent.
+New approaches are necessary but the gathering of data is currently not independent.
 Many of the current recovery models have been set up to support men.
-In particular male offernders.
+In particular male offenders.
 The fear of social services being involved prevents many mothers from seeking the help they desperately need.
-This is believed to contribute to the fact that momen may be more likely to go to A&E or die from overdose or other effects of certain substances.
+This is believed to contribute to the fact that women may be more likely to go to A&E or die from overdose or other effects of certain substances.
-The difficulty women with children have attending 12 step meetings or other recovery programmes reliably means fresh methods need to be devloped to support these women.
+The difficulty women with children have attending 12 step meetings or other recovery programmes reliably means fresh methods need to be developed to support these women.
 Not neglecting men, many of whom state that their social anxiety prevents them in engaging with currently favoured treatment programs which are geared towards group therapy and effectively revealing all your past and inner most thoughts to an audience.